 I love everything about Bainbridge Island - the idyllic location in the Pacific Northwest, the rain, the fog, the rocky beaches full of sand dollars and purple starfish scrambling to beat the low tides, the isolation the island offers coupled with the close proximity to the hustle and bustle of Seattle.
 What I love most about Bainbridge Island is that it is the only place that I have lived where I feel like myself.
 I don't have to pretend to be anything that I am not and yet the sky is the limit on who I can become.
 After ending such a restricting relationship in my life, it was nice to have so many possibilities.

 Riding the ferry into downtown Seattle was both romantic and cumbersome.
+Ferry schedules didn't always match up with my social engagements. |

 Everything fell into place for me while living there.
 I found a small room for rent on the Island, found a job on my 2nd day there (yes I moved 2 states away without first securing a job - it was part of that leap of faith thing) and I threw myself into recovery mode, not really knowing what that entailed.